 CSE Style (Name-Year)

 The Council of Science Editors (CSE) style is common in the life sciences.
 CSE also offers three systems: citation-sequence, citation-name, and name-year.
 We’ll focus on the name-year system, which is also known as the Harvard style.
 In this format, you write out the author’s last name but only use the first and middle initials.
-The title of the manual is not italicized and is written in sentence case.
+The title of the manual is not italicized and uses first-word capitalization only.
 An alphabetical reference list is used at the end.

-Quick Note: CSE often includes a descriptor in brackets, like “lab manual,” after the title to clarify the type of resource.
+Quick Tip: CSE often includes a descriptor in brackets, like “lab manual,” after the title to clarify the type of resource.

 References Entry Template & Example

-Author AA.
+Creator AA.
 Year.
-Title of manual in sentence case [document type].
+Manual name (first-word caps) [document type].
 City (State Abbreviation): University Name.

 Jones C, Miller R. 2023.
 Human anatomy and physiology I lab guide [lab manual].
 Austin (TX): Southwestern University.